 Where to find these books:

 *The Bookshop.org link/image above is linked to a list of books reviewed on the podcast .
-I will receive a small commission for each purchase when using these links.
+By purchasing a book from there, you support independent book stores, and I will receive a small commission for each purchase when using these links.
 (This does not affect what you pay.)

 Where you can find some of our Nerdy Romantics Guests